-- the provision of facilities for making music or for dancing.
+- Provision of facilities for making music or for dancing.

-Remember - If you apply for a premises licence that includes the consent to sell alcohol you must nominate a Designated Premises Supervisor (DPS) and this person must hold a personal licence.
+If you apply for a premises licence that includes the consent to sell alcohol, you must nominate a Designated Premises Supervisor (DPS) and this person must hold a personal licence.

 Films can normally only be shown if the British Board of Film Classification (BBFC) has awarded a certificate.
 These range from "U" which means universal and can be seen by anyone, to "18" which means that only persons who are 18 and over can be admitted to see a particular film.

-The Council has the power to act as a local censor and give permission for a film to be shown which has not been granted a certificate by the BBFC.
-The Council also has powers to prohibit the exhibition of a film even though a certificate has been granted, or alter the BBFC certification from, for example a "PG" to a "12".
+We have the power to act as a local censor and give permission for a film to be shown which has not been granted a certificate by the BBFC.
+We can prohibit the exhibition of a film even though a certificate has been granted, or alter the BBFC certification.

 In addition to the main purpose built theatres which hold an annual licence, there are a number of community halls or similar premises which put on performances that require an occasional licence.
 These can be granted for a few days only or specific periods.

 Late night refreshment is generally defined as the provision or supply of hot food or drink between the hours of 11pm and 5am to any member of the public, on or from any premises, whether for consumption on or off the premises.